markhull/A1icia/AlixiaTracker/README.md

-# A1icia Tracker
+# Alixia Tracker

-This is the Tracker Module for the [A1icia Project](https://github.com/markhull/A1icia).
+This is the Tracker Module for the [Alixia Project](https://github.com/markhull/Alixia).

-Tracker monitors activity on A1icia's Hall bus.
-At one point this was very important in developing A1icia; now it isn't used for much because we decoupled requests and responses.
+Tracker monitors activity on Alixia's Hall bus.
+At one point this was very important in developing Alixia; now it isn't used for much because we decoupled requests and responses.
 But it's too cool to go away ‒ it uses GraphViz and Guava Graph stuff to model and record the bus activity.

-## Build Class Path
-* A1iciaAPI.jar
-* A1iciaCentral.jar
-* commons-pool2-2.0.jar
-* guava-23.0.jar
-* jedis-2.9.0.jar
+Alixia Tracker is now Java 10.
+See `module-info.java` for module path requirements.